0atman/noboilerplate/scripts/34-Plain-Text-Team.md

 - Leaving your credit card or car keys at home when going out drinking is a Ulysses pact.
 - Publishing a warrant canary on your company's website is a Ulysses pact,
-- and Standardising all your tools on plain text is a Ulysses pact.
+- and standardising all your tools on plain text is a Ulysses pact.

 ---